tari-project/yat-lib-ios/README.md

     # Usage

     `Yat` is an integration entry point.
-It contains all tools necessary to configure, style, integrate, and interact with API.
+It contains all the tools necessary to configure, style, integrate, and interact with API.

     ## Configuration